-The Little App and the Big Store
+The Little App and The Big Store

 Let me tell you a little story.